SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 3) Test your container

-{% highlight bash %} singularity exec bwa-0.7.17.simg bwa  exec --help{% endhighlight %}
+{% highlight bash %} singularity run bwa-0.7.17.simg {% endhighlight %}

 4) Transfer your container to the cluster into your  `/home` and run it